kaka-zuumi/GMTHRASH/README.md

 ## Usage

+There are two usages for two different kinds of users:

+# For general use:

+Run the `GMTHRASH.py` python application with your favourite Python environment.
+You may need something with conda distributions.
+A window should pop up:

+# For terminal/coding use:

 From a terminal, using the command line interface (CLI) is usually easier.
 First, create a PAN input file that describes your experimental setup and data, like so:

 <details>